 This section describes how to set up GPU support for the KNIME TensorFlow Integration.

 |GPU support for the KNIME TensorFlow Integration (which uses the TensorFlow Java API) is generally independent of the GPU support the KNIME Keras Integration (which uses Python).
 Hence, they have to be set up individually.|

 |Due to limitations by TensorFlow, the GPU support for the KNIME TensorFlow Integration can’t be used on Mac.
 Only Linux and Windows are supported.|

-1.12, the following NVIDIA® software must be installed on your system:
+1.13.1, which requires the following NVIDIA® software to be installed on your system:

 KNIME Deeplearning4j Installation

 This section explains how to install KNIME Deeplearning4j Integration to be used with KNIME Analytics Platform.